Maitrī: Patisambhidamagga Mettakatha (Ps. 2.4)

-Benefits
+Benefits of mettā

-The Pali canon says that there are a number of benefits from the practicing of metta meditation, including:
+The Pali canon says that there are a number of benefits from the practicing of mettā meditation, including:

 One sleeps easily, wakes easily, dreams no evil dreams.
 One is dear to human beings, dear to non-human beings.
 The devas protect one.
 Neither fire, poison, nor weapons can touch one.
 One's mind gains concentration quickly.
 One's complexion is bright.
 One dies unconfused and—if penetrating no higher—is headed for [rebirth in] the Brahma worlds.

-The canon also upholds fully ripened metta development as a foremost antidote to ill will:
+The canon also upholds fully ripened mettā development as a foremost antidote to ill will:

 "No other thing do I know, O monks, on account of which unarisen ill will does not arise and arisen ill will is abandoned so much as on account of this: the liberation of the heart by benevolence.
 For one who attends properly to the liberation of the heart by benevolence, unarisen ill will does not arise and arisen ill will is abandoned."

 "Monks, whatever grounds there are for making merit productive of a future birth, all these do not equal a sixteenth part of the liberation of mind by benevolence.
 The liberation of mind by benevolence surpasses them and shines forth, bright and brilliant."

-Mettā meditation is regularly recommended to the Buddha's followers in the Pali canon, which generally advises radiating metta in each of the six directions.
+Mettā meditation is regularly recommended to the Buddha's followers in the Pali canon, which generally advises radiating mettā in each of the six directions.
 A different set of practical instructions, still widely used today, is found in Visuddhimagga; this is also the main source for the "near and far enemies" given above.
 In addition, variations on this traditional practice have been popularized by modern teachers and applied in modern research settings.